Hamlet: Act I

 Prince Hamlet of Denmark is the son of the recently deceased King Hamlet, and nephew of King Claudius, his father's brother and successor.
 Claudius hastily married King Hamlet's widow, Gertrude, Hamlet's mother, and took the throne for himself.
 Denmark has a long-standing feud with neighbouring Norway, in which King Hamlet slew King Fortinbras of Norway in a battle some years ago.
 Although Denmark defeated Norway and the Norwegian throne fell to King Fortinbras's infirm brother, Denmark fears that an invasion led by the dead Norwegian king's son, Prince Fortinbras, is imminent.

 On a cold night on the ramparts of Elsinore, the Danish royal castle, the sentries Bernardo and Marcellus discuss a ghost resembling the late King Hamlet which they have recently seen, and bring Prince Hamlet's friend Horatio as a witness.
 After the ghost appears again, the three vow to tell Prince Hamlet what they have witnessed.

 The court gathers the next day, and King Claudius and Queen Gertrude discuss affairs of state with their elderly adviser Polonius.
 Claudius grants permission for Polonius's son Laertes to return to school in France, and he sends envoys to inform the King of Norway about Fortinbras.
-Claudius also questions Hamlet regarding his continuing to grieve for his father, and forbids him to return to his school in Wittenberg.
+Claudius also questions Hamlet regarding his continuing to grieve for his father, and forbids him to return to his university in Wittenberg.
 After the court exits, Hamlet despairs of his father's death and his mother's hasty remarriage.
 Learning of the ghost from Horatio, Hamlet resolves to see it himself.